ShreyanshBardia/Geospatial-Analysis-for-Stores/README.md

 To decide the location of a new store geo spatial analysis can be one of the first steps look out for a potential location.
 Established brands can look for potential location to increase their hold over the market, similarly a new startup can look out for a new place which might not have been tried out by its competitors yet.
 Geo -spatial analysis can also be used to close stores(merge) of same company which are in near proximity to each other.

 In this project I have chosen Mumbai as the city to do the analysis.
 I have taken 3 brands into account Starbucks, McDonalds and Dominos.
-I began with looking for dataset of addresses of the stores but since there was no open source dataset available I scraped dataset myself from their respective website.
+I began with looking for dataset of addresses of the stores but since there was no open source dataset available I scraped data myself from their respective website.